simplex-chat/simplex-chat/docs/SERVER.md

      And insert the following lines to the bottom of configuration.
 Please note lines starting with `#`: this is comments about each individual options.

      ```sh
-     # Enable log (otherwise, tor doesn't seemd to deploy onion address)
+     # Enable log (otherwise, tor doesn't seem to deploy onion address)
      Log notice file /var/log/tor/notices.log
-     # Enable single hop routing (2 options below are dependencies of third).
-Will reduce latency in exchange of anonimity (since tor runs alongside smp-server and onion address will be displayed in clients, this is totally fine)
+     # Enable single hop routing (2 options below are dependencies of the third) - It will reduce the latency at the cost of lower anonimity of the server - as SMP-server onion address is used in the clients together with public address, this is ok.
+If you deploy SMP-server with onion-only address, you may want to keep standard configuration instead.
      SOCKSPort 0
      HiddenServiceNonAnonymousMode 1
      HiddenServiceSingleHopMode 1